Git Push

 So, let’s get started with how to add a remote online repository to a new local repo.

-Setting Up Remotes with git push
+Setting Up Remotes with "git push"

 Use git remote add to link an existing local repository with a different branch point.
 This command connects your local work to a remote repository, allowing you to push and pull changes.
-Just paste your remote URL, and voila: it aligns with the closest local repository.
+Just paste your remote URL, and voilà: it aligns with the closest local repository.

 Connecting your repository with a remote one would look like this: